designsecurity/progpilot/README.md

 > A static analyzer for security purposes

 At this moment only PHP language is supported
+You could looking at the API explaination in the [corresponding chapter about API](./doc/API.md)

 ## Examples
 - A simple example where your source code to be analyzed is example1.php